terraform-linters/tflint/docs/guides/config.md

 CLI flag: `--var`

 Set a Terraform variable from a passed value.
 This flag can be set multiple times.

-## `tags`

-CLI flag: `--tag`

-Check that AWS resources have the expected tag keys.
-This flag can be set multiple times.

 ## `rule` blocks